cw-ansible/system-install/README.md

 The install process runs in 2 parts:

+- Add section `universe` to the repository used (Ubuntu only)
-- install `debootstrap` and fix its scripts for recent distributions such as `trusty` or `jessie`.
+- Install `debootstrap` and fix its scripts for recent distributions such as `trusty` or `jessie`.
-- run `system_install` module.
+- Run `system_install` module.
 - Fix `ssh` configuration to allow `root` login (`PermitRootLogin` is set to `yes`).
-- Update `grub` configuration to be more verbose.
+- Update `GRUB` configuration to be more verbose.

 ### Configuration